Graduate Students

 • Leah Slocum, PhD Student

-Leah is a PhD student in the English department at Binghamton University.
+Leah is a PhD candidate in the English department at Binghamton University.
 She specializes in Victorian novels, the 19th-century British Empire, material and print cultures, and the Anglophone Caribbean with a focus on slavery and abolition.
+She is currently working on a dissertation, provisionally titled “Slavery, Abolition, and the Literary Creole in Anglophone Transatlantic Literature, 1787-1863"

 Honors & Awards